-It is possible to add several web page shortcuts to the Windows 10 desktop, but that might not be a good idea since it could cause for a huge mess when things begin to pile up.
+It is possible to add several web page shortcuts to the Windows desktop, but that might not be a good idea since it could cause a huge mess when things begin to pile up.
 So what should computer users do?

 Well, we have an idea of how to get this done without downloading a new app.
-It’s all about creating a batch file though many computer users have no idea how this is done.
+It’s all about creating a batch file through many computer users who have no idea how this is done.
 No need to worry, we’re going to drop it like it’s hot and make it easy to understand.

 After everything above is done, we now need to save the Notepad file.
 So click File > Save As.
 Then users will need to enter a file name; it can be anything, as long as it contains .bat at the end.
 For this to happen, click the drop-down menu that says “Text Document” and click “All Files.”
 Rename the file and add the .bat and hit save.

 Make sure to save to the desktop for quick access.

 Once the batch file has been saved to the desktop, just double-click on it to launch all the websites at the same time.

 TIP: You can also open multiple URLs or links at once in a single click using these services.

 Saving shortcuts to the desktop in this manner is great for saving space, so the desktop doesn’t end up looking like a cluttered mess.
 Plus, it also saves time, so for folks who have a lot of shortcuts littered on their desktop, we suggest giving this tip a try.